GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_cross.rst

 .. _-E:

 **-E**\ *limit*
-    Exclude crossovers from grazing lines whose difference in orientation is less than *limit* [0].
+    Exclude crossovers from acutely intersecting tracks where the difference in track orientations is less than *limit* degrees [0].

 .. _-I: